rChrisb/holbertonschool-shell/io_redirections_and_filters/README.md

 - Based on the the /etc/passwd file
 -------------------------------------------------------------------
 ### <p align=center>`23.
 Empty casks make the most noise`</p>
+Write a command that finds all empty files and directories in the current directory and all sub-directories.

+- Only the names of the files and directories should be displayed (not the entire path)
+- Hidden files should be listed
+- One file name per line
+- The listing should end with a new line
+- You are not allowed to use basename, grep, egrep, fgrep or rgrep
 -------------------------------------------------------------------
 ### <p align=center>`24.
 A gif is worth ten thousand words`</p>
 Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.